-I was debating whether to write a ‘top things to do in Bremen’ type post considering there are so few things to see in Bremen.
+I was debating whether to write a ‘top things to do in Bremen’ type post considering there are so few things to see in Bremen for a relatively large city.
 I think I’ve visited every German city and town that I have ever wanted to.
-But Bremen was on my list as I’d heard it has a beautiful UNESCO listed historic centre, which it does, but it doesn’t have much more to offer the tourist than that.
-I saw all the highlights in a quick one hour walk around the city.
-That’s not to say Bremen isn’t worth a visit, it definitely is, but it only needs to be a quick visit, say one afternoon or maybe a one night stay while on the way to somewhere else.
+But Bremen was on my list as I’d heard it has a beautiful UNESCO listed historic centre, which is absolutely the case.

-A scan of the Bremen tourism site shows around 6 top attractions.
+A scan of the Bremen tourism site shows around 6 top attractions and things to do and see.

 - Rathaus – the gorgeous Town Hall and UNESCO site.